kuroahna/textractor_websocket/README.md

 ## Usage

-After installing the extension, when you start Textractor and have selected a text thread, Textractor will automatically start the server at `ws://localhost:6677`
+After installing the extension, when you start Textractor and have selected a text thread, Textractor will automatically start the server and is available at `ws://localhost:6677`

 You will need a WebSocket client such as